Simonsbath: Governance

-It is also part of the Bridgwater and West Somerset constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Tiverton and Minehead constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Geography

 Simonsbath is 1250 ft above sea level, in the valley of the River Barle.
 On the Chains is a 3 acre reservoir known as Pinkery Pond.
 It was formed by damming the River Barle, in the 19th century by John Knight and his son, and was originally intended to be 7 acre.
 The purpose is unknown but close to the pond is the remains of a small canal.

 On the moor north of the village is Exe Head, which is the source of the River Exe.
 It lies on peaty soils over rocks dating from the mid Devonian (to which this area gave its name) to early Carboniferous periods.
 Quartz and iron mineralisation can be detected in outcrops and subsoil.
 The Devonian Kentisbury Slates are exposed in the small quarry by white water.

 The mean annual temperature is 8.3 °C (47 °F).
 The average annual total rainfall is 69.6 in, although 7.35 in fell in the 24-hour period preceding 10 a.m. on 16 August 1952, which was one of the contributory factors leading to the flooding in Lynmouth.